Evolution of Dynamical Signature in the X-cube Fracton Topological Order: Introduction

 Here, with the QMC+SAC scheme, we systematically compute real-space density-density correlation functions and frequency-momentum-dependence of spectral functions (dynamical structure factors) of subdimensional particles.
 From the QMC numerical results, we find that mobility constraints on subdimensional particles deeply influence {real-space correlation functions} and {spectral functions} in many aspects.
 Starting from the zero field limit where all subdimensional particles are dispersonless, our numerical results indicate that, in the presence of quantum fluctuations generated by the Zeeman fields, the subdimensional particles acquire dispersive dynamics \textit{strictly} under mobility constraints.
 After the quantum phase transition where the fracton phase is turned into the trivial paramagnetic phase, the anisotropic features under mobility constraints disappear.
 In addition to QMC simulation, we also perform a mean-field+RPA (random phase approximation) analysis to fit the QMC results of spectral functions, which shows a qualitative consistency with the QMC results.

-Our QMC results provide, to the best of our knowledge, the first set of dynamical signature of subdimensional particles in the type-I fracton orders, which clearly demonstrates an exotic interplay of topology and symmetry in fracton physics and shows sharp distinction from the conventional topological orders.
+Our QMC results provide a set of dynamical signature of subdimensional particles in the type-I fracton orders, which clearly demonstrates an exotic interplay of topology and symmetry in fracton physics and shows sharp distinction from the conventional topological orders.
 As spectroscopy measurements, e.g., inelastic neutron scattering and nuclear magnetic resonance, play important roles in identifying novel phases of matter in strongly correlated materials, we expect the QMC results in the present work will be helpful in experimentally identifying fracton orders in real materials.
 In addition, the QMC results also present various features in correlation functions and spectral functions, which are yet to be fully understood, so we expect our numerical study will stimulate further studies in the field of fracton physics from both theoretical and numerical aspects.

 This paper is organized as follows.
 In Sec.~\ref{sec:Model}, we introduce the theoretical background of the X-cube model and the density operator of three different subdimensional excitations: fracton, lineon and planon.
 Theoretical expectation on correlation functions and dynamical structure factors is given in Sec.~\ref{sec:theo_pre}.
 In Sec.~\ref{sec:numerical calculation}, QMC+SAC results are presented in details, where the comparison between QMC and meanfield+RPA analysis is also provided.
 We summarize the paper in Sec.~\ref{sec:discussion}.
 Appendix~\ref{sec:numerical method} contains several technical details of our numerical method.